Mets–Phillies rivalry: 2024

 On June 8–9, the two rivals faced each other in the 2024 MLB London Series; the Phillies won the first game 7–2 and the Mets won the second game 6–5.
-In 2024, the Phillies won 7 games against the Mets and the Mets won 6 against the Phillies.
+To many Mets' players, it was the London Series that marked the turning point of the season, with the first big win coming in a miracle comeback victory against the Phillies to close out the London trip.
+Over the course of the regular season, the Phillies edged out the Mets 7 games to 6.

-2024 National League Division Series
+National League Division Series

-The Mets and Phillies met in the 2024 National League Division Series, their first ever postseason series.
-The Mets won the series in 4 games, 3–1.
+The Mets and Phillies met in the 2024 NLDS, their first ever postseason series.
+The Mets won the series in 4 games, 3–1, to advance to the NLCS.